 - When rice is finished cooking add it to the pan with the sausage and vegetables and mix to combine.

-- Stir in Cajun spice and fresh thyme.
+- Stir in Cajun spice.

 - Top with green onions.

 NEVER MISS A RECIPE!
 SUBSCRIBE BY EMAIL & RECEIVE A FREE GIFT!